Table of Contents

 3) Creating a Custom Template by Customizing WooCommerce Child Theme

-If ever you want to supersede any of WooCommerce’s templates, this can be easily done by making a custom layout file.
+If you want to supersede any of WooCommerce’s templates, this can be easily done by making a custom layout file.
 In simple terms, a custom template is nothing, but just putting new layouts or totally alter the functions of the existing layouts – just like a child theme superseding its parent theme.

 To begin with, you should locate WooCommerce’s current layout files, which are normally placed in the wp-content/plugins/woocommerce/templates directory (in most of the cases).